KITATUS/KITATUS.github.io/_posts/2022-02-18-eventdispatchersdelegates.md

 We will look at three examples of Event Dispatchers.

-**Note:** The screenshots used in this guide are from Unreal Engine 5 (Early Access) but everything here is compatible with most previous and future versions of Unreal Engine (4 / 5 and beyond).
+**Note:** The screenshots used in this guide are from Unreal Engine 5 (Early Access) but everything here is compatible with most previous and future versions of Unreal Engine (4 / 5 / beyond).
 {: .notice--success}

 ## Examples